nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_06-INHERITANCE.md

 # Critters and Croquettes: Day 6

 > You are heads-down, working on your code when a co-worker Slacks you a link to an article in the Gatlinburg Visitor Gazette.
 It's a story about local attractions and their colorful owners.
-At the top is a picture of Bobby, smiling widely as always, pointing to a couple of frollicking goats.
-He's holding a cheerlful-looking child who seems as enthralled by the critters as he is.
+At the top is a picture of Bobby, smiling widely as always, pointing to a couple of frolicking goats.
+He's holding a cheerful-looking child who seems as enthralled by the critters as he is.
 The caption grabs your attention.
 >
 > _"Critters and Croquettes Petting Zoo and Tapas Bar owner Bobby Andrew Kawlins surveys his ever-growing appetizers and animals empire with daughter Bobbi-Jean.
 'One day, this will all be yours,' says the effervescent entrepreneur.
 'You'll inherit what I built and make it bigger and better than ever!"_
 >